markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Edit Face Texture

 Edit texture placement on selected direct 3D geometry faces, or on every face of selected Geometry Objects.
+Explicit face selections take priority, so selecting one face on an object edits only that face.
 Parameter changes update the selected geometry in the 3D view immediately, so texture adjustments can be judged while editing.

 Parameters: